The Minnesota Homestead Exemption

 Homeowners in a Minnesota bankruptcy can protect $450,000 of home equity or up to $1,125,000 if the property is primarily used for agriculture.

-Homestead Exemptions Available in a Minnesota Bankruptcy
+How Much Are the Homestead Exemptions in a Minnesota Bankruptcy?

 Minnesota lets filers use either the federal exemption system or Minnesota's state exemption system, so you'll have two homestead amounts to choose between.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 We've listed both exemption amounts below to help you make an informed choice.
-We've also included links to more complete federal and state exemption lists so you'll have an easier time deciding which set will work best for you.
+We've also included links to a more complete federal exemption list and a site where you can review Minnesota statutes so you'll have an easier time deciding which set will work best for you.

 If you're married, remember that spouses can double some exemption amounts, but not all.
 Find out about other filing considerations for spouses.